You know what they say about your 30s…

 If you have children, carry substantial debt, or have a side business, you may need significantly more.
 The best way to get a personalized coverage recommendation is to input your information into a life insurance needs calculator.
 By sharing some basic details about your income, your family structure, debts and more, you can find out how much coverage is right for you.

-Term vs whole life insurance are simple products to research and buy.
+Term life insurance policies are relatively simple to research and buy.
 Beyond selecting a coverage amount that works, you need to decide how long you want your policy to last.

 Fortunately, you have plenty of options available to you, especially in your 30s.
 You can buy term life insurance coverage for 10, 15, 20, or 30 years depending on your needs.
 While longer policies tend to cost more each month, they do offer a longer span of coverage that may bring even more peace of mind.
 For example, a longer term length could help cover your 30-year mortgage or until the kids are projected to finish school.